 The most important thing is that the mask is comfortable and fits your face correctly.
 Dual lens masks can sometimes be lower volume which is nice if the glass sits closer to your eyes.
 But in general the difference is not usually too noticeable between one lens or two.
 One thing to note is, that if you require prescription glasses.
 It is much easier to find a prescription dive mask with 2 replaceable lenses.
 This is due to the fact that each eye can require a different level of lens correction.

 Lens size on the other hand can make a big difference.
-If your diving mask is too small, it can cause a claustrophobic feeling.
+If your scuba diving mask is too small, it can cause a claustrophobic feeling.
 Due to the silicone skirt and frame obscuring your peripheral vision.
 Panoramic style masks can certainly help alleviate this problem.
 In that case you might have a small seam in the corners where the side lenses join.
 Which can sometimes cause minor distortion.
 This isn’t too big of a problem for most people, but some divers are not too keen on this effect.

 What Material are Masks Made From?

-Diving diving masks are typically made of silicone or rubber.
+Scuba diving masks are typically made of silicone or rubber.
 Although rubber may be a cheaper material.
 It’s important to remember that rubber is not as durable as silicone & can sometimes split.
 For that reason, nowadays, top rated dive mask are made from silicone.

 The silicone makes the skirt much more flexible with the durability needed.
 It also provides a good seal around your face making leakage minimal.
 With wearing experience heightened.